pydanny/slides/wharton/index.rst

 The decisions made in the beginning of a project are the ones you are stuck with for years.
 A early bad decision for a project can cost organizations time, money, and engineering resources throughout it's lifetime.
 In this session we’ll attempt to answer the following questions: How do you take scale into consideration during the early stages of a project?
 How do you do this without using up the critical ramp-up time of a project or organization?
 Finally, how do you fix critical problems when they arise without bringing everything down?

+* How do you take scale into consideration during the early stages of a project?
+* How do you do this without using up the critical ramp-up time of a project or organization?
+* Finally, how do you fix critical problems when they arise without bringing everything down?

 Intro
 ========

-About an hour's drive from here, over in New Jersey is where my maternal grandparents lived.
+About 60 from here, over in New Jersey is where my maternal grandparents lived.
 I grew up spending my vacations there, in their house.
 This house, you see, was magical.
 Not just because it was where my grandparents lived until they passed away.
 Because my grandpa designed it himself.
-Built in the 1950s by a family of recent immigrants to the USA from scratch, way before pre-built frames were acceptable for the middle class.
+Built in the 1950s by a father and his son from scratch, way before pre-built frames were acceptable for the middle class.

 One of my favorite stories of the construction of the house was how a single son of the family insisted on doing the chimney himself.
 I've been told it took the guy six months to assemble it, and it was clearly worth the effort.
 To me it was perfect, without a blemish.